Having reviewed the

 As far as the Nitro 5 AN515-57 sub-family goes, I’d expect your best bang for the buck in either the affordable 6Core i5-11400H + RTX 3050Ti configuration, or the mid-tier variant based on the 8Core i7-11800H + RTX 3060.
 Both should be very competitive in their price segments, and you

 should follow this link for more details on the configurations available in your region at the time you’re reading this article.
-Design and exterior

 Design-wise, the Nitro 5 series has been fairly consistent over the years, just cleaner in branding and red accents with each update.
 As a result, this 2021 generation is entirely black, with muted black Acer branding elements on the lid and under the screen, and just a little bit of red on the back edge.